difli/couchbase-to-astradb-migration/README.md

         *   `provider`: "huggingface"
         *   `model_name`: "sentence-transformers/all-MiniLM-L6-v2" (resulting in 384-dimension vectors).
         *   `metric`: Cosine similarity.
-        *   **Note:** Programmatic creation using the `DataAPIClient` (which the script uses) and this builder syntax was found to be potentially unreliable or incompatible depending on the `astrapy` version. **Manual creation of the `hotel` collection via the Astra UI/CLI (with the same Vectorize settings) *before* running the script might be necessary if programmatic creation fails.**
     *   **Standard Collections:** For other types, it uses a simple `create_collection` call.
 4.  **Data Fetching:** Queries Couchbase to get document IDs for each specified `doc_type`.
 5.  **Document Preparation (`get_document_content`):**